syrup4u/cse-6521/protocol/README.md

 # Protocol Rules and States

-Definition of protocols' rules and states.
+The definition of protocols' rules and states (or the definition of the environment).

 ## Current Support